 In addition, at the end of the lease, the tenant will normally have to remove the fit-out and return the premises to the condition as it was before the lease began.

 - Security deposit or bank guarantee.
 In addition to rent, the landlord generally seeks security from the tenant to protect the landlord against default for non-payment of rent or non-performance by the tenant of its obligations under the lease.

 It is common for the security to be an amount equal to 3 to 6 months rent by way of bank guarantee (if the tenant is an individual) or personal guarantee (if the tenant is a company).
 If the bond is in form of a sum of money, then the lease should set out conditions regarding the use, withholding and repayment of the bond.

 - Public liability insurance and other types of insurance.
 A lease often requires the tenant to take out and maintain insurance in relation to the building, contents, together with public liability and other potential insurance types depending on the tenant’s business.
 These insurances are generally available in a business insurance pack.

 - Repairs and maintenance to the premises during the lease term.
 Generally, the tenant will be responsible for the repair and maintenance costs to the property in commercial leases.
 However, this does not normally include structural issues and capital items like air conditioning system, walls and the landlord’s plant and equipment, which should be the responsibility of the landlord.

 Generally, the obligations of a commercial tenant greatly differ from those of a residential tenant, and it is highly beneficial to have a solicitor manage a Commercial Lease to ensure that your rights are protected and that your needs will be catered for in the lease.

-McNamara & Associates can assist you with creating, ending or amending a commercial lease, and any disputes that may arise as a result.
+McNamara Law can assist you with creating, ending or amending a commercial lease, and any disputes that may arise as a result.